Quenty/NevermoreEngine/Modules/Client/Camera/Effects/readme.md

 Returns a new Summed camera and adds the two effects together.
 This is used for combining effects

 #### `.CameraState`
 Indexing the CameraEffect should return the current camera state.
 This means that state is easy to index.

-The following will also always work
+In previous versions, the following will also work.
+However, this is no longer true.

 * `.State`
 * `.CameraState`